rpicard/explore-flask/9-static_files.md

 </html>
 ```

-We would do the same thing for the home bundles in templates/home/layout.html.
+We can do the same thing for the home bundles in _templates/home/layout.html_.

 ### Using filters

 We can use webassets filters to pre-process our static files.
 This is especially handy for minifying our JavaScript and CSS bundles.
-We'll modify our code to do just that.
+We will now modify our code to do just that.

 myapp/util/assets.py
 ```